 - Larry Niven's Known Space

-- Short story "The Ethics of Madness".
+- Introduced in the short story, "The Ethics of Madness".
 Small desk autodocs can't repair injuries, but they can test blood samples and inject needed vitamins and drugs, provided that they're pre-supplied with them (the small ones are explicitly intended for personal use; an autodoc for a diabetic would have a supply of insulin that's renewed periodically by a service techician, but one for a non-diabetic wouldn't).
 There are larger public autodocs that have a much broader variety of supplies.
 Eventually, the ARM develops military-grade portable autodocs equipped with boosterspice, the longevity drug.

 - The Liaden Universe adopted the Niven model, although later books in the series imply that they are at least partially Lost Technology.